Tools & Templates

 Did you know that a whopping 77% of job seekers have been ghosted by an employer at some point?

 And get this—10% were even left hanging after getting a verbal job offer.
-It’s hard to imagine anything more frustrating than pouring weeks into an application process, only to be met with complete silence.

 The good news is that if you’re reading this, you’re already on the right track by looking for job rejection email templates.
-To save you time, I’ve created three effective templates, each for a different stage of the hiring process, along with a brief explanation of why our rejection email examples work at the end.
+To save you time, I’ve created three effective employment rejection email templates, each for a different stage of the hiring process, along with a brief explanation of why our rejection email examples work at the end.

-• Job rejection email after the application
+- Job rejection email after the application

-• Job rejection email after the first interview
+- Job rejection email after interview

-• Job rejection email after the second round interview
+- Job rejection email after the second round interview

-• Position no longer available email template
+- Position no longer available email template

 Application rejection email